Okanjo/okanjo-docs/docs/Store Addresses.md

 **400 Bad Request**
 :   `Invalid address.` Occurs when the given address_id is not a valid address.
 **403 Forbidden**
-:   `Access denied.` Occurs when the given user does not match the currently logged-in user.
+:   `Access denied.` Occurs when the given store does not match the currently logged-in store.
 **500 Internal Server Error**
 :   `System error.` Occurs when an exception occurs.

-## DELETE /users/{id}/addresses/{address_id}
+## DELETE /stores/{id}/addresses/{address_id}

 Resource.
-Deletes an existing address in the user’s address collection. **Requires user level authentication.**
+Deletes an existing address in the store’s address collection. **Requires store level authentication.**

 ### Entity NVP Parameters